ericvicenti/navigation-rfc/Docs/NavigationOverview.md

 and [NavigatorIOS](docs/navigatorios.html) have been a common source of confusion for newcomers.
 Facebook is transitioning from `Navigator` to `NavigationExperimental`, which will be the supported navigation library going forward.

 NavigationExperimental is often referred to as "the new navigator", but it is actually a new approach to navigation logic that allows ANY view to act as a navigation view.
-It includes a pre-built component for managing scene animations called `NavigationAnimatedView`.
+It includes a pre-built component for managing scene animations called `NavigationTransitioner`.
 The views within can each define their own gestures and animations.
 There are pre-built scene and overlay components that are meant to look consistent with platform conventions.

 `Navigator` and `NavigatorIOS` are both stateful components that allow you to manage the navigation in your app between various "scenes" (another word